PuwasalaG/Probabilistic-Forecast-Reconciliation/EnergyApplication/Base_Results/README.md

 Files that can be obtained by running the script in ../Base_Forecasts/

-- The file *fc_base.rds* is a big list containing all information required from base forecasting.
-Each element corresponds to one rolling window.
+- The files *base_j.rds* contains all information required from base forecasting.
+Each file corresponds to one rolling window (window j).
-- The file *fc_mable.rds* is a big list with each element corresponds to a mable for one rolling window.
+- The file *mable_j.rds* corresponds to a mable for one rolling window (window j).